Cantara/realestate-metasys-cloudconnector-agent/README.md

 # realestate-metasys-cloudconnector-app
 Read sensor observations from Johnson Controls Metasys.
-Distribute these to the clud eg by MQTT or Azure Digital Twin
+Distribute these to the cloud e.g. by MQTT or Azure Digital Twin

 # Getting Started